SAREC-Lab/sUAS-UseCases/human-interaction-hazards/weather.md

 **Description**

-sUAS can only be flown in certain weather conditions with sufficient visibility and cloud cover above a minimum altitude.
+UAV can only be flown in certain weather conditions with sufficient visibility and cloud cover above a minimum altitude.

 [![](figures/weather.png)](#)